Reach (Stand-On) Truck Training

 Our courses are designed to achieve results

-Every reach (stand-on) truck course we deliver is carried out on our customer’s premises.
+Every stand-on reach truck course we deliver is carried out on our customer’s premises.
 This approach gives trainees the advantage of being trained and tested on a machine familiar to them, eliminating the need for re-learning on a different truck after the initial training.
-Upon completing this reach (stand-on) truck course, operators will know how to use these machines safely and efficiently.
+Upon completing this reach truck (stand-on) course, operators will know how to use these machines safely and efficiently.

 We are pleased to offer bespoke training programmes tailored to your business requirements.
 We will always work around your needs and environment to minimise disruption.